 Why see a Clinical Neuropsychologist?

-The Psychology Board of Australia (PBA) defines Clinical Neuropsychologists as those that specialise in the assessment, diagnosis and treatment of psychological disorders associated with conditions affecting the brain.
-Those that have the relevant training and expertise to conduct neuropsychological assessments and interventions are provided with a "Clinical Neuropsychology Practice Endorsement" by the PBA.
+The Psychology Board of Australia (PBA) defines Clinical Neuropsychologists as psychologists who specialise in the assessment, diagnosis and treatment of psychological disorders associated with conditions affecting the brain.
+Psychologists with the relevant training and expertise to conduct neuropsychological assessments and interventions are provided with a "Clinical Neuropsychology Practice Endorsement" by the PBA.

 Clinical Neuropsychologists are experts at understanding the cognitive, emotional and behavioural effects of brain-based conditions, including, but not limited to:

 Clinical Neuropsychologists can help clients and family members / carers better understand complaints and/or conditions of a neuropsychological nature and tailor interventions to optimise functioning.

 In Australia, the specialised training for Clinical Neuropsychologists requires a minimum two-year postgraduate Masters or three year Doctoral degree in Clinical Neuropsychology, which includes up to 1500 hours of clinical supervision experience under the mentoring of senior Clinical Neuropsychologists.
 To achieve the Clinical Neuropsychology Practice Endorsement, a further 1-2 years full-time equivalent neuropsychological practice with supervision by a Clinical Neuropsychologist is required.